jason040510/CS506_Final_Project/README.md

 #### **Test Plan**:
 - Use a **train/test split** The data choose from 2019 to 2024( 80% of the data for training, 20% for testing from ) to evaluate the performance of your predictive models.

+Adressing potential issues:
+1. **Time Alignment**:
+   - Ensure that all datasets (wave height, wind speed, atmospheric pressure, etc.) share a common timestamp.
+It’s important to choose a consistent time interval (e.g., hourly or daily) and aggregate or interpolate data to fit that interval if necessary.
+   - For missing or mismatched timestamps, you could use interpolation techniques like linear or spline interpolation to fill gaps in the dataset.

+2. **Data Merging**:
+   - After collecting data from each source, merge them on the timestamp field.
+Depending on the granularity of the timestamps, you may need to resample data to a consistent frequency before merging.
+   - Use outer joins to ensure you capture all relevant data, or inner joins if you only want time periods where data from all sources is available.

+3. **Feature Engineering**:
+   - Consider adding lagged variables (e.g., wind speed from the previous hour or day) to capture time dependencies.
+This can be useful in time-series forecasting models like LSTM or ARIMA.
+   - Additionally, you can create derived features like wind pressure gradients or temperature differentials to enhance predictive power.

+4. **Normalization**:
+   - Since you’re collecting data from multiple sources, the units and scales might vary.
+Normalize or standardize your features to ensure compatibility between variables when feeding them into your machine learning models.

+5. **Data Quality**:
+   - Pay attention to data gaps, outliers, and inconsistencies between datasets.
+Automated data cleaning pipelines can help identify and rectify issues in real-time.